saragibby/gen-ai-workshop/README.md

 Write a Python function to calculate the nth prime number.
 ```

-### Generate novel content
+### Generate creative content

-Even though the outputs are generated based on frequencies of similar content in the training data, generative AI models are still capable of generating novel content that has never existed before.
+Even though the outputs are generated based on frequencies of similar content in the training data, generative AI models are still capable of generating creative content that has never existed before.

 Try a prompt like this:
 ```